 Milk of a pure breed cow is said to be one of the most enriching products that the cow yields.
 People around the world have been making milk paints and a broken-down product of milk, casein, as additives for plasters.
 The casein is a good binder and the protein present in the milk combines with the lime to give a good quality plaster.

-Cow dung is not only a good binder, but the fibers present in the dung also help in creating smooth, fine floor finish; the fibres prevent cracking in floors and also increases the insulation properties of the plaster.
+Cow dung is not only a good binder, but the fibres present in the dung also help in creating a smooth, fine floor finish; the fibres prevent cracking in floors and also increase the insulation properties of the plaster.
 The 3-5 Crore microbes/gram of dung means hordes of good bacteria.
-The cow dung is an antifungal insecticide, which is why we have been confidently using them for disinfecting our homes and floors.
-It has antiseptic properties and it is also a prophylactic, meaning it prevents diseases.
-For fibres often cow hair are added to the plasters to prevent cracking.
+Cow dung is an antifungal insecticide, which is why we have been confidently using them for disinfecting our homes and floors.
+It has antiseptic properties and it is also prophylactic, meaning it prevents diseases.
+For fibres often cow hair is added to the plasters to prevent cracking.

-Apart from cow dung, cow urine is also used as an additive for plastering owing to its antifungal property; it prevents growth of harmful fungi within the walls and floors, which is a cause of harmful diseases.
+Apart from cow dung, cow urine is also used as an additive for plastering owing to its antifungal property; it prevents the growth of harmful fungi within the walls and floors, which is a cause of harmful diseases.
 It is an extremely good sealant for earthen floors.
-Using cow urine for sealing the top most coat of floor avoids cracking of the finish.
-Dilution of 1:10 (cow urine: water) shows effective fungicidal property.
+Using cow urine for sealing the topmost coat of the floor avoids cracking of the finish.
+Dilution of 1:10 (cow urine: water) shows an effective fungicidal property.

 The fat obtained from the bovine animal, also known as Tallow is used in making waterproof natural finishes.
-In the old times, ox blood used to be added to the floors for an effective sealing of floors.
+In the old times, oxblood used to be added to the floors for effective sealing of floors.